 Fourth year (Masters year)

 The final year is devoted to developing and honing research skills.
 The central element to achieve competence in research is the research project, which extends over both semesters of the year and which takes up the majority of your work effort.
-In addition, you will attend a research training module, as well as a taught module drawn from the specialist modules of the third year.

 The research project is arranged individually between the student and a supervisor of the student’s choice.
 During your project you will work along with postdoctoral and postgraduate students on a project drawn from current research activity of the supervisor.